-- The ground of MCG holds 96 sprinklers.
+- The ground at the MCG is equipped with 96 sprinklers.

-- MCG is listed on the Victoria Heritage register and was included in Australian National Heritage list in 2005.
+- Recognized for its historical significance, the MCG is listed on the Victoria Heritage Register and was added to the Australian National Heritage list in 2005.

-MCG also has a library where visitors can go use them.
-One need not be a club member to use the library.
+MCG also has a library where visitors can use the library.
+You need not be a club member to use the library.

 Wear sturdy and comfortable shoes as there is a lot of walking involved.